-LCGs with power-of-two moduli are known to have extremely non-random lower order bits-the ith least-significant bits have a period of 2^i .
-Thus, if an application is sensitive to lower order bits, then erroneous results can be obtained.
+an application is sensitive to lower order bits, then erroneous results can be obtained.
 The larger the modulus, the farther are the least-significant bits from the most-significant bits, and thus we can expect these correlations to influence a floating point random number to a lesser extent.
-The 32-bit generator rand is extremely bad by today's standards, and should not be used, either in parallel or in sequential calculations.
-The 48-bit generator, lcg, is much better, and of course, the 64-bit generator, lcg64, is better yet.
-Despite this problem, lcg has proven to be good in most applications.
-However, one should take care to ensure that the application is not sensitive to this powerof-two correlation.
+The 32 bit generator rand is extremely bad by today's standards, and should not be used, either in parallel or in sequential calculations.
+The 48-bit generator, 1cg, is much better, and of course, the 64-bit generator, 1cg64, is better yet.
+Despite this problem, 1cg has proven to be good in most applications.
+However, one should take care to ensure that the application is not sensitive to this power-of-two correlation.